akarshsg/IMD-gridded-data-download-at-daily-8days-and-monthly-interval-in-tif-format/README.md

 certain portion of the code is directly taken from IMDLIB python libaray and further developed to retrive data in geotiff format.

 Data Features:
-Rainfall data is available at daily, 8-days, and monthly intervals.
+Data is generated at daily, 8-days and monthly intervals using this code.
+(Incase of 8 days and monthly, sum for (Rainfall) and mean for Tmin and Tmax were used)
 Spatial resolution for Rainfall: 0.25 degrees.
 Spatial resolution for Tmax and Tmin: 1 degree.

 Usage:
 Clone the repository.
 Run the Python script to download the desired weather data.

+Naming convention used:
+Daily files: IMDTmin_yyyy-mm-dd eg: IMDTmin_2000-01-01.tif
+8 days files

 Dependencies:
 Python